iskandergaba/freethreading/README.md

 # 140247834...
 ```

-Only `current_worker`, `Worker`, and `WorkerPoolExecutor` differ from the standard library naming, using "worker" as a
+Only `Worker`, `WorkerPool`, `WorkerPoolExecutor`, and `current_worker` differ from the standard library naming, using
-unified term for both threads and processes.
+"worker" as a term for both threads and processes.
 Here is an example:

 ```python
 # threading